spcl/npbench/README.md

 Currently, the following frameworks are supported (in alphabetical order):
 - CuPy
 - DaCe
+- Dpnp
 - Numba
+- Numba-dpex
 - NumPy
 - Pythran

 Support will also be added shortly for:
 - Legate

-Please note that the NPBench setup only installs NumPy.
+Please note that the NPBench setup installs all frameworks except CuPy.
-To run benchmarks with other frameworks, you have to install them separately.
 Below, we provide some tips about installing each of the above frameworks:

 ### CuPy